top of page

 1. Too much focus on historical mineral occurences vs a solid geological model.

-Unfortunately, majority of explorers only focus on properties with known historical metal occurences.
-These properties do not necessarily have geological set of parameters needed to "make" significant discovery.
-Majority of these properties have been worked over the years without any success.
-This trend is also backed by data gathered by Minex consultants, which shows that known mineral occurences are key factor in pegging exploration leases.
+Unfortunately, the majority of explorers only focus on properties with known historical metal occurrences.
+These properties do not necessarily have the geological parameters needed to make a significant discovery.
+The majority of these properties have been worked over the years without any success.
+This trend is also backed by data gathered by Minex consultants, which shows that known mineral occurrences are a key factor in pegging exploration leases.

 Primary search method for pegging new leases (Minex Consulting)

-Genetic deposit models are very powerful, yet simple tools that ensure that set of geological criteria, needed to generate a significant mineral deposit, exists in the location "X".
-You can think about it as a "recipe".
+Genetic deposit models are very powerful yet simple tools that ensure the set of geological criteria needed to generate a significant mineral deposit exists in location "X." You can think of it as a "recipe."
 This set of criteria varies for each deposit style.
-There has been a lot of effort in the research institutions over the last decade to synthesize and improve these models.
-Unfortunately, the models have not yet made its way into junior exploration companies.
-In our opinion this will be an important tool to unlock significant resources of battery metals in the next years vs looking in the places that have been heavily explored and are not particularly prospective.
+There has been a lot of effort in research institutions over the last decade to synthesize and improve these models.
+Unfortunately, the models have not yet made their way into junior exploration companies.
+In our opinion, this will be an important tool to unlock significant resources of battery metals in the next years, as opposed to looking in places that have been heavily explored and are not particularly prospective.

-For instance, for magmatic Ni-Cu-PGE sulphide deposits elements such as a proximity to craton edge, large volumes of mafic rocks, presence of organic rich sediments and large structures are some of the important factors.
-Below map of Western Australia shows how these key geological parameters can be used to generate prospectivity maps, highlighting known mineralised belts and potential new exploration areas that are yet to be worked by explorers.
-Big data, machine learning play important role in moving to more quantified and targeted exploration.
+For instance, for magmatic Ni-Cu-PGE sulphide deposits, elements such as proximity to the craton edge, large volumes of mafic rocks, presence of organic-rich sediments, and large structures are some of the important factors.
+The map below of Western Australia shows how these key geological parameters can be used to generate prospectivity maps, highlighting known mineralized belts and potential new exploration areas that are yet to be worked by explorers.
+Big data and machine learning play an important role in moving towards more quantified and targeted exploration.

 Nickel prospectivity map of Western Australia.
 Map generated by Equivest using Geoscience Australia products.

-2. Explorers do not know what is the size of their exploration target.
+2. Explorers do not know the size of their exploration target.

 3. Lack of geologist on the board in exploration company.

-4. Explorers do not know what is the main geological risk on the project.
+4. Explorers do not know the main geological risk on their projects.

 5. Clear business model, but unclear exploration strategy.